 Ipsos iSay Review

 iSay is a paid survey site and mobile app operated by the French market research firm Ipsos.
 After consolidating several survey brands including Livra (South America), Rewarding Panel (MENA) and MyView (Australia), iSay is now considered one of the world’s largest panel communities similar in size to other big panels such as YouGov and Kantar’s LifePoints panel.
-In this review, we’ll take a closer look at the pros and cons of signing up to iSay in comparison to some of the other popular survey sites.
+In this review, we’ll take a closer look at the pros and cons of signing up for iSay in comparison to some of the other popular survey sites.

-Andreea Stan – Our UX Research Expert: Andreea is from Timisoara, Romania with a background from user experience (UX) research.
+Andreea – Our UX Research Expert: Andreea is from Timisoara, Romania with a background from user experience (UX) research.
 Her UX knowledge comes in really handy when reviewing survey experience.
 Originally joining HuginX as a freelancer, she is now a regular contributor to site.
 When Andreea is not working with panel reviews, she enjoys old classic movies and she has a passion for baking.

 Is Ipsos iSay a legit survey site?